Mailing Lists Server

 the active mailman installation (maintained by FSF sysadmin), or nothing

 Project admins can create their own mailing lists through the normal web

-newlist; see the MailSystem page.)
+newlist being run there; see the MailSystem page.)

 For lists whose names do not follow an allowed pattern, savannah-hackers